mouldybread/adb-auto-enable/README.md

 Perfect for Chromecast with Google TV, Android TV boxes, and any Android device where you want persistent wireless ADB access without manual intervention.

+**I am not a programmer.
+This was coded using AI.
+It works for me and I'm sharing it in the hopes it may be of use, or inspire someone else.
+Please do not expect much in the way of maintenance or support, I made this purely for my own use.**

 ## ✨ Features

 - 🚀 **Fully Autonomous**: Automatically enables wireless debugging and switches to port 5555 on every boot